LOSTXKER/Accountee/README.md

      ```

 2. **Deploy**
-   - Push any commit to GitHub to trigger auto-deployment
-   - Or use: `vercel --prod` from command line
+   - Use: `vercel --prod` from command line
    - Or manually redeploy from Vercel dashboard

 3. **Live URL**: Your app will be available at: